zackgithuboriginal/workout-plus-milestone-project-2/README.md

 #### Original creators and links to images

--Karsten Winegeart is the original creator of [this](https://unsplash.com/photos/0Wra5YYVQJE) image used as the background of the landing page.
+- Karsten Winegeart is the original creator of [this](https://unsplash.com/photos/0Wra5YYVQJE) image used as the background of the landing page.

--All images of businesses and locations supplied by the Google Places library are owned by their respective creators.
+- All images of businesses and locations supplied by the Google Places library are owned by their respective creators.

 ### Acknowledgements